 This taught me I was obviously not the next Warren Buffet.
 I’ve since seen older people do similar things with life savings and penny stocks (shudders).
 I’m glad I learned early on with only 1K on the line that choosing the next great growth stock is not the road to wealth.
 But my lessons were not done yet.

-What My Poor Choices didn’t Consume, Fees Did
+What My Poor First Investment Choices didn’t Consume, Fees Did

 After licking my wounds I decided to invest my money in an index fund.
 Yes I got the diversification message.
 It seemed like an easy way to diversify and admitted that I sucked at investment choices.
 The only problem?
 I bought through a very popular brokerage account at the time that favored Traders.
 This company then decided to institute a quarterly fee for not trading of 25 dollars a quarter.
 After 2 quarters I gave up entirely and put the money in a savings account.
 I didn’t venture back into the stock market until I got a real job in 2004.